 Toes: Tiptoes out of a sleeping baby’s room

-My most recent bulletin board I adapted from NY Time’s Opinion piece from last month.
-It’s right outside of our playroom to make families scratch their head a little and allow their children to have fun with their imagination!
+I adapted the contents for this bulletin board from NY Time’s Opinion piece about Boredom.
+It was right outside of the playroom to make families scratch their head a little and allow their children to have fun with their imagination!
 I promise there’s good stuff waiting for them in the boredom.

 Made this back in 2016 when we first began down in our outpatient surgery center.
-Little reminders about what we can provide patients, staff and a picture of us and our phone number so they don’t forget our faces!
+Little reminders about what we can provide patients, staff, and a picture of us and our phone number so they wouldn’t forget our faces!